postmanlabs/labs-docs/src/pages/docs/developer/code-generators.md

 You can install the code generator library from [NPM](https://www.npmjs.com/package/postman-code-generators) or by [cloning it from the repo](https://github.com/postmanlabs/postman-code-generators).

-> If you just need to generate client for for a request or collection [you can do so in the Postman app](/docs/sending-requests/generate-code-snippets/).
+> If you just need to generate client code for a request or collection [you can do so in the Postman app](/docs/sending-requests/generate-code-snippets/).

 ## Using code generation programmatically